Extended Campus Code of Conduct

 - Fabrication—Falsifying, inventing, or misstating any data, information, or citation in an academic assignment, field experience, academic credentials, job application or placement file.

-- Plagiarism—Using the works (i.e. words, images, other materials) of another person as one's own words without proper citation in any academic assignment.
+- Plagiarism—Using the works (i.e. ideas, words, images, other materials) of another person as one's own academic property without proper citation in any academic assignment.
 This includes submission (in whole or in part) of any work purchased or downloaded from a Web site or an Internet paper clearinghouse as well as work submitted by the student for another course or assignment.

 - Facilitating Academic Dishonesty—Assisting or attempting to assist any person to commit any act of academic misconduct, such as allowing someone to copy a paper or test answers.

 2. Verbal Assault, Harassment, Intimidation, Bullying, Defamation, and Threatening or

 Physical abuse, verbal abuse, threats, intimidation, coercion, and/or other conduct that threatens or endangers the health or safety of any person (Sexual harassment and misconduct are governed by the Policy on Sexual Assault, Harassment and Other Sexual Offenses.)